 Review summary: Nikon D3300 vs Panasonic GX80

 So what is the bottom line?
 Which of the two cameras – the Nikon D3300 or the Panasonic GX80 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon D3300: